 Based on new research by Redfin's data journalist Lily Katz, nationwide, 30.6% of U.S. single-family homes for sale in the third quarter were new construction.
 That's the highest share of any third quarter on record and up from 28.9% one year earlier and 25% two years earlier.

 2.6% of all mortgages in the U.S. were in some stage of delinquency (30 days or more past due, including those in foreclosure), representing a 0.2 percentage point decrease compared with 2.8% in August 2022 and a 0.1 percentage point decrease from July 2023.

-According to the Mortgage Bankers Association's Commercial/Multifamily Delinquency Report, delinquency rates for commercial and multifamily mortgage loans remained low in the third quarter of 2016.
+According to the Mortgage Bankers Association's latest commercial real estate finance Loan Performance Survey, U.S. delinquency rates for mortgages backed by commercial and multifamily properties increased during the third quarter of 2023.